jameslefevre/4D-microscopy-pipeline/scripts/hpc_job_templates/script_documentation.md

 - stackNumberSuffix: A string identifying the end of the stack number in the subdirectory name.
 The script will look for a filename which contains a substring consisting of stackNumberPrefix, optional zeros, the stack number associated with the job, then stackNumberSuffix
 - fileNamePrefix: Only subdirectory names starting with this string will be processed; leave blank (prefix='') to skip this filter.
 - overwriteExisting: A string equal to 'true' or 'false'.
 If false, the job will check for the output file objectMeshes.obj in the expected location, and if present it will not process the stack.
 This is useful for easily redoing failed tasks while not repeating tasks that completed successfully.
 - targetMeshVertexReduction: An array of numbers (i.e. a list of comma-separated numbers between square brackets) between 0 and 1 corresponding to classes 1,2, etc. After meshes have been constructed with the marching cubes algorithm, it is generally recommended to prune the meshes, reducing the number of faces while retaining a good representation of the surface, in order to save resources (disk and RAM space plus processing speed).
 This number is the target proportion of mesh nodes that should be removed (the target may not be obtainable).
 Pruning may reduce the level of detail in the surface, so this parameter should reflect the size and complexity of structures in the class.
-Small structures may be best without pruning (parameter value 0) while larger and simpler structures may benefit from a aprameter value approaching 1.
+Small structures may be best without pruning (parameter value 0) while larger and simpler structures may benefit from a parameter value approaching 1.
 - meshSmoothingIterations: An array of integers corresponding to classes 1,2, etc, giving the number of smoothing iterations to perform on the pruned meshes.
 Each iteration adjusts the mesh node positions slightly to give a smoother surface rendering, so higher numbers give more smoothing, and 0 indicates no smoothing.
 Again, the parameter choice should reflect the characteristics of structures of the class, and the desired tradeoff between smooth surfaces and faithfulness to the segmentation.